RomainCtl/RecoFinement/docs/developers/services/engine.md

 The main purpose of this engine is to recommend items based on similar users preferences.

-The first step is to recover all metadata between user and item.
+The first step is to recover all user-item-rating tuples.
 This is why it is the most resource-intensive engine (due to size of datas).

-This engine do not use User-based and Item-based approach.
-But it uses __Alternating Least Squares__ (ALS). __ALS__ matrix factorisation attemps to estimate the ratings matrix R as the product of two lower-rank matrices, X and Y, i.e. X * Yt = R. Typically these approximations are called __'factor' matrices__.
+This engine do not use User-based or Item-based approach, but  __Alternating Least Squares__ (ALS) approch. __ALS__ matrix factorisation attemps to estimate the ratings matrix R as the product of two lower-rank matrices, X and Y, i.e. X * Yt = R, with t as a parameter defined by the model.
+Typically these approximations are called __'factor' matrices__.
 The general approach is iterative.
 During each iteration, one of the factor matrices is held constant, while the other is solved for using least squares.
 The newly-solved factor matrix is then held constant while solving for the other factor matrix.

 So, with these metadata, we __build__ an ALS model and fitting data.